8 Things to Check Before Signing a Personal Loan Agreement in Malaysia - Direct Lending Malaysia

 Some Koperasi loans would also include a membership fee ranging from RM25 – RM30 monthly.
 Again, this would be deducted from your salary together with your monthly repayment.

-Usually, a borrower signs up for insurance to minimise their loan defaults in case there is a total permanent disability (TPD) or death involved.
+Other than the loan agreement fee mentioned, usually, a borrower signs up for insurance to minimise their loan defaults in case there is a total permanent disability (TPD) or death involved.
 Insurance is a way to secure protection for both the borrower and loan provider.

 The insurance premium is calculated by the sum of loan payout.
 Usually, the borrower would undertake an insurance policy from the loan provider’s insurer.
 However, some loan providers offer the flexibility to borrowers to choose their own insurers.
 While some loan providers do not make it compulsory for borrowers to apply for insurance considering that some personal loan is a short term which is less than 3 years.